carpentries/docs.carpentries.org/README.md

 This is an early prototype of what The Carpentries Handbook might look like.
 Everything is a work in progress and does not currently contain any actual Carpentries documentation.

+## File structure

+* `/build/` Used to build local website.
+In `.gitignore` so this will not show up in the repo.
+Do not edit these files.
+* `/docs/`  Used to build the github pages site.
+It is not necessary to use this during local development.
+Do not edit these files.
+* `/source/` Contains all the files needed to build the site.
+Includes:
+    * css files and page templates that override styles and templates in the theme
+    * folders with markdown files with content for each page
+    * `conf.py` - site settings
+    * `index.rst` - sets structure for home page

+## Editing content

+Content is organized in the `source` directory.
+There is one folder for each team's work, with markdown files in each folder for each handbook.
+Edits to content should be made to these files.
+Do not edit files in the `build` or `docs` folders.

+## Editing styles

+Most styling comes from the `pydata_sphinx_theme` template.
+Custom styles are implemented in `/source/_static/css`.
+This includes the font files for the Mulish Google font and a custom css file.

+## Editing templates and layouts

+Most templates and layouts come from the `pydata_sphinx_theme` template.
+Custom page templates are implemented in `/source/_templates/`.
+For example, the standard theme includes Python functions to build templates for the table of contents in the sidebar and top navigation bar.
+Instead, we use custom and hard coded templates.
+These are them called in `html_theme_options[navbar_center]` in `conf.py`.

 ## Building the handbook

 The handbook is built using Sphinx and the `pydata_sphinx_theme`.